 All members of the university are required to responsibly observe and adhere to the existing regulations and rules, in order to protect themselves and others.
 Further information on the above-mentioned principles is available on the CAU’s coronavirus information pages.

 The general basic obligations of the employer in terms of Section 3 and Section 4 no. 3 ArbSchG and/or DGUV Regulation 1 give rise to general hygiene requirements, which are specified in the ArbStättV and its Technical Rules for workplaces as well as other regulations.
-This Hygiene Conceptual Framework was developed on the basis of the SARS-CoV-2 Occupational Safety and Health Standard (SARS-CoV-2-Arbeitsschutzstandard) of 20.08.2020 (2020, p.
-484-495 GMBL), which specifies the occupational safety and health requirements in relation to SARS-CoV-2 during the period determined to be a nationwide epidemic in accordance with Section 5 of the Infection Protection Act (IfSG).
+This Hygiene Conceptual Framework was developed on the basis of the SARS-CoV-2 Occupational Safety and Health Standard (SARS-CoV-2-Arbeitsschutzstandard) of 07.05.2021 (GMBL 2021, S. 622-628), which specifies the occupational safety and health requirements in relation to SARS-CoV-2 during the period determined to be a nationwide epidemic in accordance with Section 5 of the Infection Protection Act (IfSG).

-With this Hygiene Conceptual Framework, the CAU also fulfils its obligation to prepare a hygiene concept in terms of Section 3 (1) of the "Landesverordnung über besondere Maßnahmen zur Verhinderung der Ausbreitung des Coronavirus SARS-CoV-2 an Hochschulen" (state regulations regarding special measures to prevent the spread of the coronavirus at universities), as amended on 13.10.2020.
+With this Hygiene Conceptual Framework, the CAU also fulfils its obligation to prepare a hygiene concept in terms of Section 3 (1) of the "Landesverordnung über besondere Maßnahmen zur Verhinderung der Ausbreitung des Coronavirus SARS-CoV-2 an Hochschulen" (state regulations regarding special measures to prevent the spread of the coronavirus at universities), last amended with notice dated 12.05.2021.